Are Women Persons? And Why Does it Matter?

 The fact that I wasn’t legally a person under, specifically, the Indian Act never occurred to me despite the fact that I was watching my grandmother persistently petition the Canadian government in order to change the law.
 I mean, I knew my grandmother was working to reinstate women who had been struck from band membership lists (losing Indian status) due to the fact that they had married “non-Indian” men, but I didn’t understand the scope of her fight.
 (F.Y.I. take note that my grandfather was not exactly non-Indian; he had also lost his Indian status.
 He has since been reinstated.)

-Well, my grandmother (Nellie Mildred Makokis Carlson) eventually won her fight in 1985 by amending the Indian Act through Bill C-31.
+Well, my grandmother (Nellie Mildred Makokis Carlson) eventually won her fight in 1985 when the Indian Act through Bill C-31 was amended.
 (However, not all the discrimination against women was addressed through this bill.)
 In 1988 she was awarded the Governor Generals Award for her work in advancing gender equality.

 Looking back on — as well as watching firsthand — the struggle of women in Canada to prove themselves to be actual “persons” and, therefore, inherently worthy of “ruling alongside men” has no doubt been the catalyst for my work in seeking to restore Eve and all her daughters to their rightful place of authority alongside Adam.
 My grandmother’s work is what first got me thinking: What on earth is going on with women?
 And how does this battle for personhood relate to the spiritual realm?